Frequently asked questions

 What costs are covered for me?

-The AGYO covers the main costs of your participation in Team works!, particularly flights, accommodation, meals and any preparatory seminars you attend.
+AGYO covers the main costs of your participation in Team works!, particularly flights, accommodation, meals and any preparatory seminars you attend.

 What insurance cover will I have?

-During your assignment, you will have the following insurance cover: international health, liability, luggage, repatriation and accident insurance.
+During your internship, you will have the following insurance cover: international health, liability, luggage, repatriation and accident insurance.
 For participants working in healthcare, professional indemnity insurance is also included.
 You must clarify in advance with your health and long-term care insurance company whether your health and long-term care insurance cover in Germany can be maintained during your assignment abroad.

 Can I get help with the visa application process?